AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/04-active_windows.md

 Data can be reviewed, updated, deleted by selecting different possible active windows whose list and content are described hereafter.
 On launching Antares, the default active window is "System Maps".

+__DISCLAIMER: this section sometimes refers to the original interfaces of Antares-Simulator, which are deprecated.
+Please refer to the [AntaresWeb online documentation](https://antares-web.readthedocs.io/en/latest/) for the description of the current interface.__

 ## System Maps

 This window is used to define the general structure of the system, i.e. the list of areas and that of the interconnections.
 Only the area's names, location and the topology of the grid are defined at this stage.
 Different colors may be assigned to different areas.
 These colors may later be used as sorting options in most windows.
 They are useful to edit data in a fashion that has a geographic meaning (which the lexicographic order may not have).
 This window displays copy/paste/select all icons equivalent to the relevant EDIT menu commands.